mirsaeedi/software-tips/unit-test.md

 * Test coverage is of little use as a numeric statement of how good your tests are.
 It is not but a useful tool for finding untested parts of a codebase.

 * High coverage numbers are too easy to reach with low quality testing.
-Make a certain level of coverage a target, people will attain it.
+Make a certain level of coverage a target,people will attain it.
 But it guarantees nothing.

-* Certainly low coverage numbers, say below half, are a sign of trouble.
+* Certainly, low coverage numbers, say below half, are a sign of trouble.
 But high numbers don't necessarily mean much.

 ## Non Determinism